My Journey - Ben Stuart

 That was the story of how I started pole, funny how by giving a go a sport I once un-educated-ly thought was 'only for female strippers' I've found the best sport for me in the world.

-Thanks for reading my name's Ben Stuart, you can find me on Facebook, or on Instagram.
+Thanks for reading!
+My name is Ben Stuart and you can find me on Facebook, or on Instagram.